zedo-heptulose/molmacros/README.md

-# molecule-editor (placeholder name)
+# molmacros

-scriptable, iterable molecular editor designed for exploring large chemical spaces
+Set of scripts for building and viewing molecules with Jupyter.